Mega2223/AguaEngine3D/src/main/java/net/mega2223/lwjgltest/aguaengine3d/graphics/objects/modeling/procedural/buildinggenerator/Sintax.md

 blocks - Blocks valid at this level

 compartibleHeights - Integer array that stores all possible heights (based on floor quantity) that this floor can occupy, can also be %any%.
+If you want an exclusive list just use the `!` operator.

 ### Optional: